 NADH builds up when we become over-fueled and is typically higher in conditions such as diabetes.
-When we eat and get energy from food, a hydrogen ion (H+) and two electrons (2e-) attaches to NAD+ and we get NADH.
-When we use the energy and go without foods the reverse reaction occurs.
-NADH decreases and NAD+ builds up.
+When we eat and get energy from food, a hydrogen ion (H+) and two electrons (2e-) attach to NAD+, and we get NADH.
+When we use the energy and go without food, the reverse reaction occurs.
+NADH decreases, and NAD+ builds up.

 Bringing this back to measuring ketones… if we have a higher NAD+:NADH ratio we will see higher breath acetone, lower blood glucose and lower levels of BHB (which is a good thing).